 Read More About Me

 The logo for Prism Counseling not only consists of an interlocking "P" and "C," but is a triangle shape that represents a prism as well as the Trinity.
 We believe that every person — especially LGBTQ persons — are made in the Image of the Divine and our logo seeks to represent that belief.

 Accepting Myself and Coming Out

 After these experiences, and a long bout of depression, I realized that hating myself was no longer working.
 I went through a few more years of legitimate, affirming therapy and found the help I needed all along.
 I ended up not becoming a traditional pastor in a brick-and-mortar church, but became a pastoral counselor instead.
 Pastoral counselors are clergy who are trained in counseling and provide clinically-informed spiritual care and support.

 I worked as a pastoral counselor for a couple non-profit organizations for several years in the Phoenix area.
 I was fired for being gay in 2019 after the director of one of the non-profits interrogated me about my sexual orientation.
 This experience solidified the desire and conviction I have for the responsible and ethical integration of spirituality and mental health.

 I am the owner of a thriving pastoral counseling group practice called Arizona Christian Counseling.
 As a result of all these experiences, I realized the greater need for LGBTQ-focused counseling and founded Prism Counseling in 2020.
-Prism Counseling is a division of Arizona Christian Counseling and not only provides services in the Phoenix area, but online through our secure telehealth platform.
+Prism Counseling is the sister practice of Arizona Christian Counseling and not only provides services in the Phoenix and Peoria area, but also online through our secure telehealth platform.

 Tres' Story Being Featured on CBS 5: